How to Format a Resume

 Our editors explain the resume formatting process

-In our article "How to Write a Resume," we explained that the style of your resume will depend on your individual purpose.
+In our article "How to Write a Resume," we explained that the style of your resume will depend on your purpose.
 However, there are certain components that are the basis of any resume format.
 We have broken down the main resume format tips, which can be used in most resume styles.

 Tips to a great resume format